-I recently had the opportunity to work with Josh Wenzel, a practicing social studies teacher and former Learners Edge evaluator.
+I recently had the opportunity to work with Josh Wenzel, a practicing social studies teacher and former Teaching Channel evaluator.
 While course development is in my wheelhouse, teaching social studies is not.
 Thankfully, Josh is a current practitioner and brought concrete ideas from the field, a different perspective, and MANY resources to our course creation process.
 Together, we developed a new course 5141: Social Studies Instruction for Maximum Impact.

 In this course focused on maximizing the effectiveness and impact of instruction, teachers will explore the ideas of surface learning, deep learning, and transfer of learning in the content area of social studies.
 The course text, Visible Learning for Social Studies by Hattie, Stern, Fisher, and Frey, provides a current research base and immediately applicable strategies.
-The coursework encourages development of activities and lessons teachers can use the next day and provides numerous opportunities for reflection.
+The coursework encourages the development of activities and lessons teachers can use the next day and provides numerous opportunities for reflection.
 Plus, the course is filled with resources for instructional planning.
 As an example, Application: Innovate asks participants to develop a lesson to ensure deep learning of a concept and includes 12 resources to assist with innovative planning.
 Check them out!

 - History Lessons – Stanford History Education Group